Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Note that this tool is not intended to replace the <a href="http://aws.amazon.com/" target="_blank">AWS console</a> or similar tools.

-### Image Templates for AWS
+### AMIs for AWS

 Xceptance provides AMIs (Amazon Machine Images) for use with Amazon EC2.
 These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
 Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
 Amazon will charge you for the infrastructure usage.
 Make sure that your security group permits communication on port 8500.
 This is the XLT agent port on these machines.
 A list of current AWS AMI ids can be found next to the release information on <a href="https://github.com/Xceptance/XLT/releases" target="_blank">GitHub</a>.

 In addition to that, you can also build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
-It contains a nice readme on how to use it to create images set up for running XLT for the cloud vendor of your choice.
+It contains a README on how to use it to create images set up for running XLT for the cloud vendor of your choice.

-### Setting up XLT's ec2_admin tool
+### Setting up ec2_admin

 Before you can use the tool, you have to **configure** it appropriately.
 There is a configuration file for this: `<xlt>/config/ec2_admin.properties`.